rezaAmiri123/shop/README.md

 9 - gunicron is used for wsgi server

+10 - CircleCI is used for CI process

 The backend section covers some section, for example:

 1 - The cart app is used for work with shop cart that works with session framework